mamielgil/Mario-Python/README.md

 - Use copyrighted assets (e.g., Mario sprites) for commercial purposes

 This project contains copyrighted material from Nintendo's Super Mario Bros franchise.
-All rights to the original characters, images, and sounds belong to their respective owners.
+All rights to the original characters and images belong to their respective owners.